Home

 supporting both the emotional/spiritual and the practical aspects of the pan-death journey for both the death journeyer and their family

-maintaining a clear sense of self-boundaries and self-care for the practitioner, while focusing on the needs of the death experience of the death journeyer and their family
+maintaining a clear sense of self-boundaries and self-care for the practitioner, while focusing on the needs of the death experience of the Death Journeyer and their family

 (return to top)